bennycheung/bennycheung.github.io/_posts/2016-04-18-Using-Pharo-to-Learn-Smalltalk.md

 ```

 - BeepingAtomMorph new openInWorld
-- instantiate it and embed it ...
+- instantiate it and embed it
-- Doesn't work -- why not?!
 - find senders of bounceIn:
 - see BouncingAtomMorph>>step tests AtomMorph class
 - we can change BouncingAtomMorph>>step or BeepingAtomMorph as follows: